gomidi/connect/README.md

 # connect
-Adapters to connect with the outside MIDI world
+Adapters to connect https://github.com/gomidi/mid with `rtmidi` and `portmidi`

 ## Purpose

-To connect the https://github.com/gomidi/mid package with the outside MIDI world, there are two adapter packages - one for `rtmidi` and one for `portmidi`.
+To connect the https://github.com/gomidi/mid package with the outside MIDI world, here are two adapter packages - one for `rtmidi` and one for `portmidi`.

 ## Installation